luca-schlecker/intel-igpu-leak/README.md

 ## Testing

+- Start the resulting executable.
+(But don't resize it yet)
 - Track the memory usage of this program.
-- The baseline should be at around 30mb (may differ a bit).
+(It should be at around 30mb)
-- Resize the window (not the cmd window if one gets opened).
+- Resize the window. (not the cmd window if one gets opened)
 - Observe the memory usage rising if your iGPU is affected.
+(For me it rises to around 700mb)
-- Please open an issue with your test results and your information.
+- Please open an issue with your test result and your system information.
+(For both positive and negative results)